cran-task-views/Optimization/Optimization.md

 ### Combinatorial Optimization

--   Package `r pkg("adagio")` provides R functions for single and multiple knapsack problems, and solves subset sum and assignment tasks.
+-   Package `r pkg("adagio")` provides R functions for single and multiple knapsack and bin packing problems, solves subset sum, maximal sum subarray, empty rectangle and set cover problems, and finds Hamiltonian paths in graphs.
 -   In package `r pkg("clue")` `solve_LSAP()` enables the
-    user to solve the linear sum assignment problem (LSAP) using an efficient C implementation of the Hungarian algorithm. \[SPLP\]
+    user to solve the linear sum assignment problem (LSAP) using an efficient C implementation of the Hungarian algorithm.
+    And function `LAPJV()` from package `r pkg("TreeDist")` implements the Jonker-Volgenant algorithm to solve the Linear Sum Assignment Problem (LSAP) even faster.\[SPLP\]
 -   `r pkg("FLSSS")` provides multi-threaded solvers for fixed-size single and multi-dimensional subset sum problems with optional constraints on target sum and element range, fixed-size